rfrandse/mytools/README.md

 Its a cut and paste program because I want to be carefull what is deleted.
 I have my github.ibm.com/openbmc/openbmc set to delete branch after merging.

+The program grabs everything at the end of a line after the back-slash

 git fetch --all -p
 Fetching mypr
 From github.ibm.com:rfrandse/openbmc